-Like everyone else in the known universe, the global pandemic is making us crazy.
-We swing like a pendulum between exercising extreme vigilence and showing a middle finger.
-But with each passing day, we feel more optimistic about our prospects of being able to meet in person and set a standard for hosting a true hybrid conference.
+Like everyone else in the known universe, the global pandemic made us crazy for the better part of a year.
+We swung like a pendulum between exercising extreme vigilance and showing a middle finger.
+But with each passing day this spring, we felt more optimistic about our prospects of being able to meet in person and set a standard for hosting a true hybrid conference.

 We have set our expectation for in-person attendance at 100-125, about half of normal, with an open-ended enrollment for our virtual audience.
 Our plan for in person involves the following conditions: